 What makes our students and graduates uncommonly good?

-Our students’ credentials rank us in the top quartile of all ABA accredited law schools in the country; the 2010 entering class median GPA was 3.48; the median LSAT score was 162.
+Our 2013 entering class came ready to stand out with a median GPA of 3.46 and median LSAT score of 158.
 Many of our students have advanced degrees, including those in engineering, science and the social sciences.
 The school has achieved national recognition for our first-in-the-country, consistently top-ranked Environmental and Natural Resources Program (winner of the 2001 ABA Distinguished Achievement in Environmental Law & Policy Award), our highly ranked legal research and writing program, and our Small and Emerging Business Law Program, the only one of its kind in the country.

 Racial, ethnic, and geographic diversity.

 The 700-plus students attending Lewis & Clark Law School represent a wide spectrum of experiences, ages, lifestyles, cultures and races; 24% are minorities.
 Over 70% of our students come from outside the state; 41 states and 149 undergraduate colleges are represented.
 Nearly 26% of our students are enrolled in the evening program.
 The school is increasingly enrolling international students, and in the past few years has welcomed students from England, France, Russia, Canada, Korea, Japan, China, India, Pakistan, Peru, and elsewhere.

 Our students and alumni annually compete with those from other top law schools for jobs in major law firms, corporations, government agencies, and public interest groups.
 Recent hires include:

 Government: Honors Attorney Programs: US EPA, US DOJ, SEC, IRS.